ArchieMollaev/npm-modules-report/README.md

-# npm-modules-report - creates xlsx report based on your packages.json file
+# npm-modules-report

-npm-modules-report helps you to assemble all the information about npm modules inside your package.json and export it into xlsx sheet
+`npm-modules-report` helps you to assemble specific information about npm modules inside your package.json in form of table and export it as xlsx file.

 ## Installing